 Tiliqua (Blue Tongue Skinks) are terrestrial animals, meaning they live almost exclusively on the ground.
 Their bodies are designed to move quickly and efficiently through the first layer of strata making them almost fossorial in nature.
 Therefore, they need surface area rather than height when considering housing.

-I recommend either the Exo-Terra Large-Low terrarium or the 4 x 2 x 2 PVC enclosure from Kages Custom Reptile Enclosures (ReptileKages.com) for permanent adult housing.
+I recommend the 4 x 2 x 2 PVC enclosure or larger from Kages Custom Reptile Enclosures (ReptileKages.com) for permanent adult housing.
 There are many other custom enclosures available that are excellent as well.
 I use Kages enclosures with 6-8+sq.ft. of floor space per animal and a custom system I constructed myself.

 Please keep in mind that each animal is an individual with individual growth, terminal size, behaviors, and predispositions.
 Therefore, some animals may need larger enclosures and some may need smaller or less “open-view” enclosures to thrive.
 Part of reptile keeping is learning the balance between the biology/science and the art of adapting to “what works” for the individual animal.
 Flexibility and observation are the most important keys aspects to keeping any animal.

 IMPORTANT: Northern Blue-Tongues should NEVER be housed together!
 They are extremely territorial, defensive, and even aggressive toward other skinks.
 They should only be placed together for breeding purposes under DIRECT supervision for short periods of time.

 Feeding & Diet

 In the wild blue-tongue skinks eat mostly land snails, carrion, insects, wild veggies, berries, fruits, and plant materials.
 They are not cunning predators but rather general omnivorous opportunists.
 Babies are more carnivorous/insectivorous for their first season/year of life.